Gordonby/Devcenter/README.md

 It doesn't work with invited (B2B) identities, so users will need to be directly associated with the tenant.

 ## Deploy the common infrastructure

-Both Devbox and Deployment Environments use several common Devcenter components to drive their experiences.
-Central to these is the concept of `Projects`.
-A project is what binds the developer access to developer workstations through Devbox and the relevant templates from ADE.

 ```bash
 az deployment group create -g innerloop -f bicep/common.bicep -p devboxProjectUser=$(az ad signed-in-user show --query id -o tsv)